 'The Ickabog'-JK Rowling

 Use the internet/dictionary to find the definitions of the following words before you start reading the text.
-Write the definitions down in your homework book so that you can refer to them when you are reading.
+Write the definitions down in your homework book so that you can refer to them while you are reading.

 Answer the reading comprehension questions below: